topleet/MSR2022/README.md

     main = "Identified Slopes (beta)",
     xlab = "")
 ```
-The following plots will show up showing the different identified alphas and betas over the 100 simulation runs.
+The plot shows the identified alphas and betas over the **100 simulation runs**.
-We recommend the reader the change the number of iterations and also to limit the number of observations, by dropping some observations from X and comparing the uncertainty.
+We recommend the reader to change the number of iterations and also to limit the number of observations, by dropping some observations from X and comparing the uncertainty.

 ![Stuff](figures/uncertainty.png)

+We see that the identified variables are **close** to the corresponding
+values set in the simulation, but they are **not absolutely exact**.

 ## Parametrized Tests (Paper section 3.4.3, [source code](nutshell_parameters.R))

-We can explore the impact of different parameters,
+We can **explore the impact of different alpha and beta**,
-by going through different combinations of synthetic alpha and beta, and storing those, and the identified alpha and beta results in a matrix.
+by going through different combinations in the simulation, while
+storing synthetic and the corresponding identified alpha and beta
+in a matrix.
 ```R
 results <- NULL
 for (alpha in seq(-10, 10, length.out = 30)) {